Kanaipur School & College

 Kanaipur School & College (কানাইপুর স্কুল এন্ড কলেজ) is a secondary school and college located in Kanaipur Union, Sadar Upazila, Faridpur District, Bangladesh.
 The school was first established in 1937 as Kanaipur High School.
 The school was upgraded to the higher secondary level on June 7, 2023 and renamed Kanaipur School & College.
 Bengali is the language of all the institutional activities of the institution.
 Under the institution there is provision of secondary education for five years at school level and higher secondary education for two years at college level.
-The school currently has Shah Mohammad Shahjahan Molla as its acting principal.
-The current president of the school is Israt Jahan.

 History

 The school was founded in 1937 by local educationist landlords.
 Panchanan Roy donated the land for the school on January 2, 1937.
 Babu Promod Chandra Sikdar was the founding headmaster.
 The school was recognized as a junior high school in 1962 and as a high school in 1966.
 In the past, a total of 5 headmasters have served, including Mr. Alhaj Mohammad Afsar Uddin Molla for 41 years.

 In 2023, the school was upgraded to the higher secondary level and was inaugurated on June 7 with a renaming to Kanaipur School and College.